saurabhr/phy_psy/README.md

 Fall 2023 University of Florida
 {: .mb-0 .fs-6 .text-grey-dk-000 }

 Fall 2023 offering of PSY 3002 Physiological Psychology by Saurabh Ranjan.
-Website Redesigned by Saurabh Rajan from Fall 2023 offereing of Data 8: Foundations of Data Science at UC Berkeley.
-Redesigned website by Jonathan Ferrari using Just the Docs.
+Website Redesigned by Saurabh Rajan from Fall 2023 offereing of Data 8: Foundations of Data Science at UC Berkeley website which was Redesigned by Jonathan Ferrari using Just the Docs.